-we received a letter from broth[e]r John Carl [Corrill] b the hand of Broth [Sidney] Gilbert after we arived home from Indiana who had arived here before us, but what did it contain, it gave us this intelligence, that the Devel had been to work with all his inventive immagination to reward us for our toils in travling from this country to Zion amidst a crooked & preverse generation laving our familys in affliction amidst of death upon the mercy of mobs & of brethren who you know sometimes are found to be u[n]stable unbeleiving, unmerciful & unkind and in this trying situation to keeping the commandment of God we took our lives in our hands and traveled through evry combination of wickedness to your country for your salvation & for our travail & our toils, suffering and privations as I said before we learned by Broth Johns letter that the devel had set to work to reward us by stirring up your hearts (I mean those who were engaged in this wickedness) by raking up evry fault, which those eyes that are filled with beams could see in looking for motes in the eyes of those who are laboring with tender and <prayerful> hearts continually for there salvation, and not being content with bringing up those things which had be settled & forgiven & which they dare not bring to our faces but many with which we were charged with were absolutely false & could not come from any other sourse than the fath[e]r of all lies
+we received a letter from broth[e]r John Carl [Corrill] b the hand of Broth [Sidney] Gilbert after we arived home from Indiana who had arived here before us, but what did it contain, it gave us this inteligence, that the Devel had been to work with all his inventive immagination to reward us for our toils in travling from this country to Zion amidst a crooked & preverse generation laving our familys in affliction amidst of death upon the mercy of mobs & of brethren who you know sometimes are found to be u[n]stable unbeleiving, unmerciful & unkind and in this trying situation to keeping the commandment of God we took our lives in our hands and traveled through evry combination of wickedness to your country for your salvation & for our travail & our toils, suffering and privations as I said before we learned by Broth Johns letter that the devel had set to work to reward us by stirring up your hearts (I mean those who were engaged in this wickedness) by raking up evry fault, which those eyes that are filled with beams could see in looking for motes in the eyes of those who are laboring with tender and prayerful> hearts continually for there salvation, and not being content with bringing up those things which had be settled & forgiven & which they dare not bring to our faces but many with which we were charged with were absolutely false & could not come from any other sourse than the fath[e]r of all lies

 On 12 September 1832, Joseph and Emma left Hiram, Ohio, where they had lived for a year with John and Elsa Johnson.
 They moved to Newel K. Whitney's store, which was consecrated Church property and a bishop's storehouse, as well as a store that still sold goods to the public.
-The Prophet was given two upstairs rooms, named "translating room," reflecting the still unfinished work on the Bible translation, and the "council room" for meetings and conferences.
+The Prophet was given two upstairs rooms, one named "translating room," reflecting the still unfinished work on the Bible translation, and the other "council room" for meetings and conferences.
 Most of the revelations received during this time happened in one of those rooms.

 Toward the end of September, several elders returned to Kirtland from missions.
 Gathering with Joseph, they reported on their labors, and D&C 84 was received as part of that gathering.
-In that revelation, Newel Whitney was directed to go to New York City and Albany (D&C 84:114-115) to preach.
-Joseph Smith went with him, while Emma stayed home, awaiting the birth of their son.
-They were gone from early October to 6 November, returning home just after the birth of Joseph Smith III, the Smith's first child to live beyond childbirth.
-While in New York City, Joseph wrote home to Emma, saying:
+In that revelation, Newel Whitney was directed to go to

-1 JSP, D2:195-257.
+&lt;sup>1 JSP, D2:195-257.